The subcontinent of Glara, where Alto Stisboi flourished

 The Northwestern fringe of Baryon, facing Quark across the Dirac Sea developed a Low Superior culture, nearbaseline humans with mild tweaks or cybernetic enhancements raising their effective intelligence to a certain degree.
 The Department known as Su Glara which developed in this region was fast-moving and competitive, sometimes bewildering to the outsider, and regarded with suspicion by the mostly unaugmented Quarkians in their island continent.
 However the Glarans were not generally contemplative, rather they favoured cynicism, materialism and novelty over philosophy or spiritual development.

 By 2000 the population of Corona was already three billion, and Glara had half a billion of these.
-Glara was developing a distinctive culture, as noted above, but the influence of the global culture was also important, and also the interstellar network known as the Federation (the First Federation of Hu and Ai, as it is now known).
+Glara was developing a distinctive culture, as noted above, but the influence of the global culture was also important, and also the interstellar network known as the Federation of Sophonts (the First Federation, as it is now known).
 At this time, before the advent of wormhole technology, the Federation was bound together almost entirely by the exchange of information via message laser, with the occasional slower than light ship arriving from one or another of the colonies.

 However the inhabitants of this new, underpopulated world were accustomed to having large families, a desirable trait on a world where every new town and city required new citizens.
 Such a high birth rate was no problem while Corona was still largely wilderness, often simply bare rock and sand which needed to be seeded with new biomes.
 But two hundred years later many parts of Corona were densely populated, and the long-lived citizens found it necessary to change their breeding habits.
 This particular problem has been faced on countless worlds throughout the Terragen Sphere, and many solutions have been found.
 But the solution found by the Glaran community is particularly notable.